 This collaborative seeks to close the loop for gypsum wallboard DEBRIS, GENERATED in building construction and renovation

-13 million tons of gypsum wallboard debris are landfilled in the US every year.
+13 million tons of gypsum wallboard debris are generated in the US every year, 75% of which is landfilled.
 In landfills, decomposing gypsum can produce dangerous gases such as hydrogen sulfide.

 However, gypsum can be recycled indefinitely into new wallboard if properly handled and processed.
 Seeking to close the loop for gypsum wallboard, this collaborative focuses on: